wwq5-code/BlindU/README.md

-# SMU
+# PriMU

-# Secure Machine Unlearning (SMU) against Erasing Data Exposure
+# Privacy-Preserving Machine Unlearning (PriMU) against Erasing Data Exposure

 ## Overview
-This repository is the official implementation of SMU, and the corresponding paper is under review.
+This repository is the official implementation of PriMU, and the corresponding paper is under review.

-We compress the whole project and add the MU_no_sharing_raw.zip file for Artifact Evaluation.

 ## Prerequisites